-Hepatitis B vaccine non-responders must be managed in accordance with the recommendations concerning Non-responders to hepatitis B vaccine in the current edition of The Australian Immunisation Handbook.
+Immunisation Handbook.
 They are to be granted temporary compliance from the date of their initial compliance check (following primary course completion and subsequent serology test) until they receive further vaccine doses and undergo further serology tests as appropriate.

-Persistent hepatitis B non-responders (as specified in The Australian Immunisation Handbook) are to be considered compliant with this Policy Directive and do not require a Chief Executive exemption or reassignment.
+Persistent hepatitis B non-responders (as specified in the Australian Immunisation Handbook) are to be considered compliant with this Policy Directive and do not require a Chief Executive exemption or reassignment.

-Category A new recruits/ students with a medical contraindication and persistent hepatitis B non-responders must include in their evidence of protection documentation a signed declaration as specified in the Undertaking/Declaration Form that they:
+Category A new recruits/ students with a medical contraindication or persistent hepatitis B non-responders (as specified in the Australian Immunisation Handbook) must include in their evidence of protection documentation a signed declaration as specified in the Undertaking/Declaration Form that they: